Last updated on 29 September 08

 Mill Dene Garden

-Established in 1965, Mill Dene Garden has been open to the public for 10 years.
-The garden surrounds a Cotswold watermill with stream and millpond.
-A garden of many rooms - a cricket lawn, innovative fruit garden, rose walk, and herb potager with the village church as a back drop.
+Established in 1965, the garden surrounds a Cotswold watermill with stream and millpond.
+It is a garden of many rooms - a cricket lawn, innovative fruit garden, rose walk, and herb potager with the village church as a back drop.
 Alkaline/neutral clay and Cotswold brash soil - steeply sided valley running East-West, a frost pocket at the bottom by the water, sunlit hills at the top three weeks ahead of the rest of the garden.

 Head Gardener's Comment